 Redirection

 With over one million active installs, Redirection is by far the most popular 404-page redirection plugin.
 It’s simple to use and includes several other features that we found to be quite appealing.
-You may, for example, send visitors who use a specific web browser to a particular page.
-Login status, Referrer, Cookies, HTTP headers, IP address, Server, and Page type – redirect if the current page is a 404 page – are among the various conditional redirects.
+For example, you may send visitors who use a specific web browser to a particular page.
+Login status, Referrer, Cookies, HTTP headers, IP address, Server, and Page type, redirect if the current page is a 404 page, are among the various conditional redirects.

 All 404 Redirect to Homepage